-Planting Garlic in Fall July 14, 2017 01:35
+Planting Garlic in Fall September 14, 2018 01:35 10 Comments

 Three most important steps to planting garlic in the Fall:

 Generally, garlic planting depth ranges anywhere from 1" to 3" inches deep.
-How deep you should plant your garlic cloves will depend on a couple factors.
+How deep you should plant your garlic cloves will depend on a couple of factors.

 Mulching should be delayed until late fall (usually November) when the weather has turned colder.
-This will help prevent the bulbs from rotting under warm and wet soil conditions.
-In very wet regions where the winters are mild, mulching is not generally recommended (especially on heavy clay soils).
+This delay will help prevent the bulbs from rotting under warm and wet soil conditions.
+In very wet regions where the winters are mild, mulching is not generally recommended (especially on clay soils).

 In spring, remove the mulch covering as soon as possible.
 The ground will usually still be frozen, and the removal will help warm up the soil quickly.
 Mulch can either be thrown into the compost pile or put back over the garlic as a summer mulch once the temperatures increase.

 If you have experience or some thoughts about planting garlic, Leave a Comment Below!
 We'd love to hear what you think!